-The free Series 7 practice test will assist you in passing the Series 7 Exam, which is a test that assesses the test-taker’s knowledge and ability to perform adequately in the stockbroker profession.
-The Series 7 Exam will consist of 260 multiple-choice questions that cover five different functions.
+The free Series 7 practice test will assist you in passing the Series 7 exam, which is a test that assesses the test-taker’s knowledge and ability to perform adequately in the stockbroker profession.
+The Series 7 exam will consist of 260 multiple-choice questions that cover five different functions.
 These functions are as follows: Seeks business for the broker-dealer through customers and potential customers; Evaluates customers’ other security holdings, financial situation and needs, financial status, tax status, and investment objective; Opens accounts, transfers assets and maintains appropriate account records; Provides customers with information on investments and makes suitable recommendations; as well as Obtains and verifies customers’ purchases and sales instructions, enters orders, and follows up.
 The Series 7 practice test will address the same content.
-The Exam will take a total of six hours to complete.
+The Series 7 exam will take a total of six hours to complete.

 Series 7 Study Guide

-Series 7 Practice Test Questions
+Series 7 Sample Questions

 This page is dedicated to the Series 7 Practice Test.
 The Series 7 Practice Test will help prepare you for the challenging Series 7 Exam.
 This six hour test, broken into two – three hour segments, two hundred and sixty questions (which includes ten example questions), is designed to validate and assure that each sponsored candidate can perform all the basic requirements and functions of a registered representative.
 It is imperative for each candidate to have a diligent study plan to prepare for the Series 7.
 The Series 7 Study Guide provided by Mometrix, as well as the Series 7 Flashcards, are specifically designed to help you obtain the very best test score possible.